There’s an app for that...

 The Cream of the crop, undoubtedly, has to be Slack (https://slack.com/).
-Slack has revolutionised the way that people communicate, inside of offices, the world over.
+Slack has revolutionised the way that people communicate, inside offices and the world over.
 Whether you’re a small design house or a Fortune 500 company, Slack can and should be your communication weapon of choice.
-With a plethora of plug-ins to enhance its’ functionality, there is very little that Slack won’t be able to solve.
+With a plethora of plug-ins to enhance its functionality, there is very little that Slack won’t be able to solve.

 Coming in at a close second is Evernote (https://evernote.com/).
 Like Slack, Evernote is available across all OS platforms and features a real-time sync across all your devices.
 Some people use OneNote, while others use Google Keep but the real champ on the block is Evernote.

 Evernote is, essentially, a note-taking service.
 It allows a user to create, edit and upload notes.
 Additionally, pictures, videos and audio can be uploaded or added to existing notes.
 The reason it features on this list is because of its practicality.
 It doesn’t necessarily try be more than what it is while being great at what its core functionality is meant to achieve.
 That it can store images and audio or be shared with other parties for collaboration are all secondary features – very cool, but still secondary – which add to the user experience.